ClickerAI/OnBoardRPA/README.md

 contact them with offer to build out a future of humanity and short description of the project that is their's project 1st or 2nd level user

 run few langchain bots that commit periodically, mention those devs who's APIs are called in the commits according to git blame

+automating coding interviews - candidates examine ChatBot's requests and comment on them, the participans of organization interview candidates